-With the implementation of this project, the stores are able to reduce the reduce the consumption of electricity which is partly generated by thermal power plants supplying electricity to the S-SE-CO and N-NE grids.
+With the implementation of this project, the stores are able to reduce the reduce the consumption of electricity which is partly generated by thermal power plants supplying electricity to the S-SE-CO grid.

 The project correctly applies the approved baseline methodology AMS-II.E version 08 - "Energy efficiency and fuel switching measures for buildings" for Type II - Energy Efficiency Improvement Projects.